 How Much Does a Phlebotomist Make?

 Are you interested in a scientific career and want to work closely with patients?
 You might consider a career as a phlebotomist.
 Are you wondering how much you might earn in this career?
 Read on to learn more about this career, the salary earned and the job outlook.
-Schools offering Allied Health degrees can also be found in these popular choices.

 A phlebotomist is a clinical laboratory technician that collects samples of blood.
 Drawing blood is normally done to test or use in a transfusion process.
 You are responsible for maintaining safety standards and following protocols to keep yourself and patients safe.
 It is your job to handle and dispose of the needles carefully, use universal precautions and follow all standards for proper blood draws to protect against disease and infection.

 You could work at hospitals, outpatient care centers, nursing homes or blood drives.
 Training for the job may be obtained through a technical course, a degree program or on the job.
 You may be required to get certified through one of the national certification organizations.
 Certification requirements may include education guidelines that must be met before you can become certified.